Hormonal Birth Control Safe for Women With Diabetes

 What to Know

-Keeping blood glucose under tight control is essential for women with diabetes, both before and during pregnancy, because elevated glucose levels increase the possibility of birth defects.
+Keeping blood glucose under tight control is essential for women with diabetes both before and during pregnancy because elevated glucose levels increase the possibility of birth defects.
 For that reason, women who have diabetes need to carefully plan their pregnancies.
-Birth control plays a big role in such planning, preventing up to 99 percent of pregnancies, according to data from the Centers for Disease Control and Prevention.
-Condoms, by comparison, prevent 82 percent of pregnancies.
+Birth control plays a big role in such planning, preventing anywhere from 91 to 99 percent of pregnancies, according to Centers for Disease Control and Prevention statistics.
+Compare that with condoms, which prevent only 82 percent of pregnancies.

 The problem: Physicians do not often prescribe effective hormonal contraceptives, such as the pill, skin patches, and intrauterine devices, because of concerns that they raise the risk of heart disease and stroke.
 But are such birth control methods truly a danger?
 Researchers conducted a study to answer that question.